-You will be pleased to know that this option is available to residents and tourists alike.
+You will be pleased to know that this option is available to both residents and tourists.
 Before 2020, tourists weren’t able to purchase from liquor stores only residents.
-Unlike Western countries however, you won’t find a multitude of shops at every location selling alcohol.
-Only select shops at select locations sell alcohol across Dubai.
+Unlike in Western countries, you won’t find a multitude of shops at every location selling alcohol.
+Only select shops at select locations sell alcohol in Dubai.

-Here are some of the main locations in Dubai where you can purchase alcohol:
+Here are some of the locations in Dubai where you can purchase alcohol: